 All of the lecture notes prepared by Prof. Fisher for use in conjunction with CopyrightX are contained in two interactive “mind maps.”
 The first of these maps summarizes the principal rules that constitute copyright law in the United States.
 The second summarizes the main theories used by scholars to justify, criticize, or suggest modifications of those rules.

-The maps are available in five formats:
+The maps are available in four formats:

 - The “iThoughts” versions can be used in conjunction with the iThoughts application — which is inexpensive and compatible with the IOS operating system.

 - The “XMind” versions can be used and edited with the XMind application — which is both free and open-source.